saratkumar17mss040/Coding-challenges/README.md

 23.Write a javaScript program to create an Array and find the length and the dimension of the Array. -findDimension.js

-24.Write a javaScript program to combine two given Arrays by columns, rows. - combineArrays.js
+24.Write a javaScript program to combine four given Arrays by columns, rows. - combineArrays.js

 25.Write a javaScript program to test whether the value of the element of a given Array greater than 10 or not. return TRUE or FALSE. - greaterThanTenOrNot.js